ozzann/my-vagrant/README.md

    - **bootstrap-jenkins.sh**

    In the beginning the script installs git and docker packages.
 Then it pulls Mono docker image because it's quite heavy and while running tests it could result in timeout error.
    Second step is to install Jenkins.
-The script uses files from shared folder, particularly Jenkins global config file, config files for each of the jobs and plugins list file.
+The script uses files from shared folder, particularly Jenkins global config file, config files for each of the jobs and file containing list of all required plugins and its dependencies.
 In order to create all jobs and install all neccessray plugins, Jenkins command line tool is used, like this:

    		sudo java -jar jenkins-cli.jar -s http://localhost:8080/ create-job puppet < puppet.config.xml